 1. Design an 8-tap FIR filter module with Verilog on Xilinx Vivado.

 a.
 Choose the tap values to be anything.
-This is just to verify the working.
+This is just to verify the

 b.
-Complete the design till the behavioural simulation stage, i.e, the first step in the Vivado workflow.
+Complete the design till the behavioural simulation stage, i.e, the first

 2. Prepare a brief report on the design details.